learn-co-curriculum/git-github-github-profile/README.md

 ## Learning Goals

-- Explain how to create a professional-level GitHub profile
+- Create a professional-level GitHub profile
-- Practice answering questions about your code
+- Answer interview-style questions about your code

 ## Introduction